24 Apr 2026

 • 10+ years → you can afford a greater share of illiquid investments.

-Example: If you plan to make a down payment on a property in two years, that sum should not be placed in fixed-term instruments without an early exit option.
+Example: If you plan to make a down payment on a property in two years, that sum should not be placed in fixed-term instruments that exceed this period without an option to withdraw early.

 Portfolio diversification by liquidity — a practical example